jlevy/atom-flowmark/README.md

 Existing auto-formatters standardize the common annoyances of inconsistent indentation, different heading styles, and the like.

-## Why also wrap lines?
+## Why also auto-wrap lines in Markdown?

-The real challenge of collaborative editing in Markdown (and I’ve seen this a lot with projects like [TAOCL](https://github.com/jlevy/the-art-of-command-line)) is **confusing diffs** and **merge conflicts** common with multiple people editing paragraph-long lines on large, GitHub-hosted Markdown files.
+The real challenge of collaborative editing in Markdown (and I’ve seen this a lot with projects of my own, like [TAOCL](https://github.com/jlevy/the-art-of-command-line)) is **confusing diffs** and **merge conflicts**.
+These are common and frustrating when multiple people edit paragraph-long lines on large, GitHub-hosted Markdown files.

 Flowmark tries a different approach:
-It intelligently breaks lines on sentence boundaries when they are reasonable, while still preserving the way the Markdown will render.
+It intelligently breaks lines at “reasonable” places, usually on sentence boundaries, while still preserving the way the Markdown will render.
-This may seem like an odd idea at first, but is a solution to two goals:
+This may seem like an odd idea at first, but is a solution to two (seemingly conflicting)
+goals:

-- Keeping all lines reasonably short, which aligns better with traditional Git and GitHub workflows and tools.
+1. Keeping all lines reasonably short, which aligns better with traditional Git and GitHub workflows and tools.
-- Avoiding reflowing text gratuitously.
+2. Avoiding reflowing text gratuitously.
    It does not auto-wrap text on whole paragraphs every time there is a small change.
    Basically it “stabilizes” the line wrapping, so small changes—say only a few words in one sentence—only impact nearby lines in the file.

 It also wraps links with long URLs in them intelligently, so they don’t bungle up your paragraphs.
 Take a look at